Mulloo/rock_paper_scissors_lizard_spock/readme.md

 - **Player Choices:** Choose between Rock, Paper, Scissors, Lizard and Spock.
 - **Computer Opponent:** The computer opponent randomly selects its move based on the chosen difficulty level.
 - **Score Tracking:** Keep track of the player's and computer's score.
-- **Round Tracking:** Keep track of the amount of rounds you have played.
+- **Round Tracking:** Keep track of the number of rounds you have played.
 - **Computer Choice:** Tells you know what the computer has picked.
 - **PlayerChoice:** Tells you know what you picked.
 - **Game Rules:** Shows the rules for anyone unfamiliar with the game.